swangsjtu/Deep-Learning-Course-2018/README.md

 **[NOTE]:** If you are working in a virtual environment on OSX, you may encounter errors with matplotlib due to the issues described [here](http://matplotlib.org/faq/virtualenv_faq.html).
 You can work around this issue by starting the IPython server using the `start_ipython_osx.sh` script from the `assignment1` directory; the script assumes that your virtual environment is named `.env`.

 ---
+# Assignment 1
+Following the instructions in the .ipynb files, complete the corresponding scripts two_layer_net.ipynb => softmax.ipynb

+---